An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -OK.
 You lead.
 I will follow you.

 -Great!
 It is just four miles from here.
 We will be there in five minutes.
-J.J. respectfully tilted his head again, removed the hat with a gentle and well-studied gesture and then headed for his car.
+J.J. removed the hat with a gentle and well-studied gesture, respectfully tilted his head, and then headed for his car.
 Linda couldn’t help but remember the Leo story and the fact that maybe one day, Leo will take this gorgeous classic collectible for a spin.
 She felt like laughing once again when she replayed the whole Theater episode: the fact that John had his beloved muscle car taken for a spin and who knows…maybe J.J. will pay one day tribute to that street smart guy, called Leo.
 She giggled and headed straight for the car.
 She couldn’t help but notice that J.J.’s crowd paid a certain level of respect when she passed by.
 She didn’t know how to react but the instinct prevailed and stopped for a couple of seconds, graciously tilting her head.
 Once in the car, she started asking herself questions which she was more than eager to find answers to: “Is J.J. having followers?
 Did he start his own Church, religion, and cult?
 This church is no different than my dad’s.
 Then why did people look kind of obedient towards him?
 Maybe I am wrong and I am over-reacting…still, he is clearly a leader of this community” She was now driving on the freeway while blindly following J.J.’s car and as per their discussion, it only took few minutes to make into a small plaza by the freeway.
 J.J. pulled his car in front of a store that had a great picture painted on a banner above the door: a person bringing on a plate few cups of coffee; the steam coming out of the cups was so well depicted, that a customer would immediately ask for one of those inviting, hot drinks.
 The background was kind of dark, but this is probably what the owner envisioned in his attempt to market his business: “we have the real coffee here” On top of this, the man carrying the cups was wearing the traditional Turkish fez garnished with the well-known tassels.